wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-linux-script-lamp.md

 For this example, first create two Azure VMs running Ubuntu 14.04 or later.
 The VMs are called *script-vm* and *lamp-vm*.
 Use unique names when you create the VMs.
 One is used to run the CLI commands and one is used to deploy the LAMP app.

-You also need an Azure Storage account and a key to access it (you can get this from the Azure Management Portal).
+You also need an Azure Storage account and a key to access it (you can get this from the Azure classic portal).

-If you need help creating Linux VMs on Azure refer to [Create a Virtual Machine Running Linux](/documentation/artic.
+If you need help creating Linux VMs on Azure refer to [Create a Virtual Machine Running Linux](/documentation/articles/virtual-machines-linux-tutorial).

 The install commands assume Ubuntu, but you can adapt the installation for any supported Linux distro.